 Employee engagement strategy #4: Collect employee feedback

-Conversations are always best two-ways.
-The same thing goes with giving feedback.
+Conversations are always best two-way.
+The same thing goes for giving feedback.
 Don’t only give feedback to your employees; expect the same thing from them.
 We, as organizations also need to better ourselves.
 And the best way to do it is by engaging our employees by letting them fill out surveys.
 This will make them feel valued and important in shaping the company’s culture.

 ➡️ Check out a sample of employee engagement survey questions!

 Another factor that contributes to employee engagement is flexibility.
 Giving the employees the flexibility to work on regular hours or away from the office is proven to be a good thing.
 Other things you can offer is the option of starting work at a later time and finishing off later or vice versa.
 This option is useful for working parents who want to spend some time with their children.

 73% of employees said that flexible work arrangements increased their satisfaction at work.
 Also, 78% of the same respondents said that flexible work arrangements made them more productive.

 Competition and an increasing ‘millennial’ workforce mandate the need to take a more active approach toward creating an engaged workforce.
 If you believe that your workforces are the building blocks of your organization’s success, start by understanding your employees.